JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 <warning>

 To run builds, the build agent must be started under a user with sufficient permissions for performing a build and [managing](#Windows) the service.
 By default, a Windows service is started under the SYSTEM account which is not recommended for production use due to extended permissions the account uses.
-To change it, use the standard Windows Services applet (Control Panel|Administrative Tools|Services) and change the user for the _TeamCity Build Agent_ service.
+To change it, use the standard Windows Services applet (__Control Panel | Administrative Tools | Services__) and change the user for the _TeamCity Build Agent_ service.
 </warning>

 >If you start an Amazon EC2 cloud agent as a Windows service, check the [related notes](setting-up-teamcity-for-amazon-ec2.md#Preparing+Image+with+Installed+TeamCity+Agent).
+>
+{type="tip" product="tc"}

 The following instructions can be used to install the Windows service manually (for example, after `.zip` agent installation).
 This procedure should also be performed to create Windows services for the [second and following agents](#Installing+Several+Build+Agents+on+the+Same+Machine) on the same machine.